-Keeping the engine maintained adequately with frequent oil changes is key to ensuring that your car’s powertrain warranty is valid.
-It is worth mentioning that modifications, neglected maintenance, and physical damage to your car may result in a powertrain warranty claim on the engine being rejected.
+Keeping the engine maintained adequately with frequent oil changes ensures that your car’s powertrain warranty is valid.
+It is worth mentioning that modifications, neglected maintenance and physical damage to your car may result in a rejected powertrain warranty claim on the engine.

 In most cases, the transfer case works by attaching itself to the car transmission and sending rotational power to your car’s front or rear differential through drive shafts.
 So, if your car has a transfer case, you have to change the fluid according to the car manufacturer’s recommended maintenance schedule.

-Keep in mind that only those vehicles that have all-wheel or four-wheel drive have transfer cases.
-The function of a transfer case is to transmit power to the suitable set of wheels, rear or front, in accordance with the input the case gets from a vehicle’s settings.
+Only those vehicles that have all-wheel or four-wheel drive have transfer cases.
+The function of a transfer case is to transmit power to the suitable set of wheels, rear or front, per the input the case gets from a vehicle’s settings.

-Remember that any failures because of abuse or lack of proper maintenance are more likely to be denied.
+Remember that any failures because of abuse or lack of proper maintenance are more likely to be denied by your powertrain warranty.